deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG9.png" alt="">

 Very interesting!
 Instead of making a call directly to `noCFG()` this time, it seems as though the function `__guard_disaptch_icall_fptr` will be invoked.
-Let's set a breakpoint in WinDbg on the main function and see how this looks after invoking the CFG dispatch function.
+Let's set a breakpoint in WinDbg on `main()` and see how this looks after invoking the CFG dispatch function.

 After setting a breakpoint on the `main()` function, code execution hits the CFG dispatch function.